Category Archives: Hammer Horror

 Careful not to be too showy, director Terence Fisher, soon to be a Hammer horror main fixture, uses his limited budget to his advantage in clever form.

 Fisher realized his project was a colorized version and created a polished-looking, colorful, stained glass window, prevalent in several scenes.
-Dracula’s castle, and especially the bedroom where Jonathan stayed, is part cozy and homespun, part gothic and chilling.
+Dracula’s castle, especially the bedroom where Jonathan stayed, is part cozy and homespun, part gothic and chilling.
 The cellar crypt is equally vast yet confining, as the open coffins provide wonders of who lies in them.

 The plethora of books elicits a cerebral feeling.